17 Best Places to Visit in Colombo

 12. Colombo Dutch Museum

 The museum building was built in the late 17th century as the official residence of the Dutch governor.
-The collection highlights the almost 200-year history of Dutch control of the island's coastal areas, from 1658 to 1796.
-The island, then known as Ceylon, served as a key stop in Holland's world trade, as it sat on one of the important east-west shipping routes.
+The collection highlights the almost 200-year history of Dutch control of the island's coastal areas, from 1640 to 1796.
+The island, then known as Ceylon, served as a key stop in Holland's world trade, as it sat on one of the important east-west shipping routes of the country's Dutch East India Company.

 13. Pettah Floating Market